chiarapepp/Deep-Learning-Applications-Labs/Lab_1/README.md

 - `--optimizer`: 'SGD' or 'Adam'

 ## Results
-The final set of experiments was dedicated to fine-tuning pre-trained CNNs.
-I first conducted linear evaluation by freezing all layers to assess the quality of the learned representations.
+For the final experiments I first conducted linear evaluation by freezing all layers to assess the quality of the learned representations.
 Then, I progressively unfreezed deeper layers for partial fine-tuning and left only the first layer frozen for almost full fine-tuning.
 These experiments allowed me to study the impact of different fine-tuning strategies on adaptation to the target dataset.

-1. **Depth vs Performance**: Deeper networks without residual connections may perform worse
-2. **Residual Benefits**: Networks with residual connections should train more effectively
-3. **Gradient Flow**: Gradient analysis shows better flow in residual networks

-1. **Feature Quality**: SVM baseline on extracted features
-2. **Fine-tuning Strategies**: Comparison of different unfreezing strategies
-3. **Optimizer Impact**: SGD vs Adam for fine-tuning tasks